 Jools Holland & his Rhythm & Blues Orchestra

-THE UK’S most popular pianist and bandleader JOOLS HOLLAND and his Rhythm & Blues Orchestra featuring the wonderful RUBY TURNER promise an outstanding night of entertainment in New Zealand in March.
+THE UK ’S most popular pianist and bandleader, Jools Holland and his Rhythm & Blues Orchestra, featuring GILSON LAVIS, and vocals from the wonderfully talented Ruby Turner and Louise Marshall, promise an outstanding night of entertainment in Auckland in March.

 Jools Holland, OBE was born Julian Miles Holland on January 24, 1958 in Blackheath, South East London.

 At the age of eight, he could play the piano fluently by ear, and by the time he reached his early teens he was proficient and confident enough to be appearing regularly in many of the pubs in South East London and the East End Docks.